 INTRODUCTION

 This Standard provides general recommendations on the intake, processing, cleaning, and publication of clean name data.
-This Standard does not provide recommendations on details in relation to approaches to data cleaning, name localization or transformation such as transliteration, transcription or translation, or approaches to name standardization such as selection of algorithms, where and when transformations are applied, frequency, or merging strategies.
-Decisions on those details will vary greatly depending on the party applying them, the purpose of transformations, and the quickly evolving nature of matching algorithms.
+This Standard does not provide recommendations on details in relation to approaches to data cleaning, name localization or transformation, such as transliteration, transcription or translation, or approaches to name standardization, such as selection of algorithms, where and when transformations are applied, frequency, or merging strategies.
+Decisions on such details will vary greatly depending on the party applying the approach, the purpose of transformations, and the quickly evolving nature of matching algorithms.

 WIPO Standard ST.20 should be referred to for recommendations to produce indexes to patent documents giving names of applicants and other customers, and to promote a uniform presentation of names occurring in name indexes as well as a uniform method of ordering the names in the index itself.